Ahmed-Benmassi/QOS-PROJECT/README.md

 🚦QOS Network Supervision Tool (LITTLE UPDATE)

-This is a Python-based Quality of Service (QoS) monitoring and prediction tool that collects, analyzes, and forecasts network performance metrics including:
+-This is a Python-based Quality of Service (QoS) monitoring and prediction tool that collects, analyzes, and forecasts network performance metrics including:

 -Real-time monitoring of latency, packet loss, and bandwidth